metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 <br/>

-A description of some of the files part of provisioning a cluster, in a centos based environment :
+A description of some of the files part of provisioning a cluster, in a centos-based environment :

 | Name                                                                                                                                            | Description                                                                       | Path                                                                                  |
 | ----------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |